-HUSR 222 Counseling Therapies (3-0-3)The entire milieu of rational, emotive and psychodynamic modalities are explored.
+HUSR 222 Counseling Therapies

+The entire milieu of rational, emotive and psychodynamic modalities is explored.
 Attention is given to the understanding of psychological and emotional domains of clients and how to facilitate desired change through the development of a skill set.